amoghmittal02/Automated-Seating-Arrangement/README.md

 - LinkedIn: https://www.linkedin.com/in/amogh-mittal-1b3b921bb/

 ## Description
-- This project addressed a real-world problem by automating the manual exam seating arrangement process at my undergraduate institute, SGSITS, Indore
+- This project tackled a real-world challenge by automating the manual exam seating arrangement process at my undergraduate institute, SGSITS, Indore.
-- Built an automated exam seating system which replaced manual processes and cut preparation time by 80%, saving approximately 40 work hours per exam cycle.
+- Developed an automated exam seating system that replaced manual processes, reducing preparation time by 80% and saving approximately 40 work hours per exam cycle.
-- Addressed challenges related to overlapping courses, room capacities, and seat allocations, ensuring equitable seat distribution and compliance with examination policies as well as data input and validation, developing error-handling mechanisms that reduced input inconsistencies by 30%.
+- Addressed key challenges such as overlapping courses, room capacities, and seat allocations, ensuring fair distribution and compliance with examination policies.
+Implemented robust data input validation and error-handling mechanisms, eliminating inconsistencies.
-- This project is currenlty in use at SGSITS Indore.
+- Currently in active use at SGSITS, Indore.